endymion1818/deliciousreverie/content/post/published-article-using-wordpress-headless-cms.md

 date = "2018-07-25T08:21:21+01:00"
 draft = false
-title = "Published Article: Using WordPress as a Headless CMS" description = "This is the text of an article I wrote for Net Magazine and was published in Issue 308 (August 2018)" categories = [
+title = "Published Article: Using WordPress as a Headless CMS" description = "This is the reproduction of an article I wrote for Net Magazine and was published in Issue 308 (August 2018)." categories = [
   "development",
 ]